 Christine Argyle is immediate past Chair of the NZ Choral Federation and has been a member of the Voices NZ Chamber Choir since its formation in 1998.
 In 2004 Christine founded Wellington’s Nota Bene chamber choir and two years ago she formed the Wellington Young Voices children’s choir.

 Christine has an LTCL diploma in singing, a BA in languages, and studied conducting at Auckland University with Karen Grylls and Uwe Grodd.
-She has been a member of numerous choirs, including the NZ National Youth Choir, London Symphony Chorus, and the Tudor Consort, and currently sings with Voices New Zealand.
+She has been a member of numerous choirs and choruses, including the NZ National Youth Choir, London Symphony Chorus and the Auckland Opera Chorus.

 In a previous life, Christine was Head of Music at Tauranga Girls’ and Macleans Colleges and was an itinerant vocal teacher and choral conductor in schools.
 She followed this with a 19-year career in broadcasting as a presenter with Radio NZ Concert and is now manager of the New Zealand String Quartet.

 Central Area – Peter Watts

 Twenty years as Music Director of Auckland Choral gave Peter the opportunity to work with many of New Zealand’s leading soloists and orchestras and conduct much of the repertoire for large choir and orchestra.
 He was also Deputy Music Director of the NZ National Youth Choir for seven years and has worked with many other choirs around the country.